Storage architecture

 - 3D NAND flash - 3D NAND is a type of non-volatile flash memory in which the memory cells are stacked vertically in multiple layers.

-- 3D XPoint - 3D XPoint is memory storage technology jointly developed by Intel and Micron Technology Inc.
+- 3D XPoint - 3D XPoint is memory storage technology that was jointly developed by Intel and Micron Technology.

 - Adobe Flash - Adobe Flash is a software platform used to create rich digital content containing animation, graphic effects, streaming video and other interactive elements to deliver engaging user experiences over many platforms, including desktops and mobile devices.

-- backup storage device - A backup storage device is used to make copies of data that is actively in use.
+- backup storage device - A backup storage device is a hardware component for storing copies of data.

 - bit (binary digit) - A bit (binary digit) is the smallest unit of data that a computer can process and store.

-- block storage - Block storage is an approach to data storage in which each storage volume acts as an individual hard drive that is configured by the storage administrator.
+- block storage - Block storage is an approach to data storage in which each volume acts as an individual hard drive that is configured by the administrator.

 - burn-in - Burn-in is a test in which a system or component is made to run for an extended period of time to detect problems.